cap-js/docs/cds/cdl.md

 * Referencing localized elements is not allowed.
 * A calculated element can't be key.

-A calculated element can be *used* in every location where an expression can occur, with these
+A calculated element can be *used* in every location where an expression can occur.
+A calculated element can't be used in the following cases:

-exceptions: A calculated element can't be used ...
+* in the ON condition of an unmanaged association

-* in the ON condition of an unmanaged association.
+* as the foreign key of a managed association
-* as the foreign key of a managed association.
+* in a query together with nested projections (inline/expand)

-* in a query together with nested projections (inline/expand).
+There is a temporary restriction in the Node.js runtime:

-There is a temporary restriction in the Node.js runtime: currently, an OData request or a custom query can't directly access a calculated element in the entity where it is defined.
-It must always be accessed via a view/projection.
+Currently, an OData request or a custom query can't directly access a calculated element in the entity where it is defined.
+It must always be accessed using a view/projection.

 #### On-write (beta)